Council mission

 The watershed Council

-The Lower Columbia River Watershed Council (LCRWC) is a volunteer board representing a broad range of stakeholder groups.
+The Lower Columbia River Watershed Council (LCRWC) is a volunteer board representing a broad range of community interests and stakeholder groups.
 Authorized and established in 1997 by the Columbia County Commissioners, the LCRWC is non-partisan, non-political, and non-regulatory.
-The Council meets every other Tuesday of the month - 7 pm - at Clatskanie PUD (495 E Columbia River Hwy) in Clatskanie, Oregon.
-Meetings are open to the public and we welcome your participation (see records of past meetings-HERE).
-If you are interested in more background information, volunteer on the Council or specific projects ideas, please contact us.
+If you are interested in more background information, to volunteer on the Council or have specific projects ideas, please contact us.

 Our Purpose